On this page

 Release from detention

-Individuals may be released from detention with or without conditions.
+Individuals may be released (for more, visit ENF 8 Deposits and Guarantees) from detention with or without conditions.
 Some of the conditions may include the following, amongst others as needed:

 - Deposit – Money provided by a guarantor (a Canadian citizen or permanent resident) to make sure the individual respects the conditions of release.
 If conditions of release are met, the money is typically returned within six to eight weeks after the immigration proceedings.